Between Two Worlds|

 My Life as a Child of Deaf Adults

 In his memoir, David Sorensen explores his identity as a Coda, or a child of Deaf adults.
 He describes his experiences with the roles often placed on Codas at a young age, such as interpreter, confidant, and decision-maker.
 His story reveals a person seeking acceptance and belonging while straddling the Deaf and hearing worlds, and shows how he found reconciliation within himself and with both worlds.

-David Sorensen is the community liaison for the Deaf Program at Desert Hills Residential Treatment Facility in Albuquerque, New Mexico.
+David Sorensen is a licensed professional clinical counselor who has worked with deaf people for almost forty years.
+Most recently, he served as the community liaison for the Deaf Program at Desert Hills Residential Treatment Facility in Albuquerque, New Mexico.

 Print Edition: ISBN 978-1-944838-53-9, 5½ x 8½ paperback, 176 pages, 5 photographs

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST